cbess/BereanBible.swift/README.md

 ## Interlinear Bible

 The Greek source is documented for all renderings, with the following major sources being considered: Nestle, SBL, and Nestle Aland 28th Edition, Textus Receptus, Byzantine, Greek Orthodox, Tischendorf, Westcott and Hort, as well as a variety of manuscripts on which these critical texts are based.
+[1](https://interlinearbible.com)

 ## Notes

-Use the [BSB interlinear converter](https://github.com/cbess/bsb-interlinear-converter) to create a local database.
+- You can use the [BSB interlinear converter](https://github.com/cbess/bsb-interlinear-converter) to create a sqlite3 database.
-Because of the DB, this library will add `~70MB` in size to your app bundle.
-A remote DB option may be added in the future.
+- Because of the DB, this library will add `~70MB` in size to your app bundle.
+- No punctuation (e.g., commas, quotes, etc) is included in the BSB text.
+- A remote API option may be added in the future.
+- See Berean translation [change log](https://bereanbible.com/changelog.txt) for data change details

 ## Gospel of the triune God